web-illinois/shared-components/readme.md

 * Any dependencies this component needs (a specific version of the Illinois Toolkit, bootstrap, jQuery, etc.).
 * Examples or information on how to use this.
 Include code snippets of what files need to be included.
 * A userlist of other developers that use this.

-## Continuous Integration and Gulp

-Any changes to the main branch gets pushed to the `https://contrib.webtheme.illinois.edu` site.
-Please make sure you create a branch with your Net ID, merge to develop, then merge to main.
-Do not make changes directly to the main branch or develop branch.

-This project has a gulp project.
-As more projects get built, you can use this to run gulp tasks.
-Do not add tasks directly to the gulp file -- include the gulp file in the main gulp file, then trigger it in the main gulp file.

 ## Run into problems?